Manhattan Country School

-Manhattan Country School is an independent coeducational PreK-8 school with its main location in Manhattan and a farm in Roxbury, New York.
+Manhattan Country School was an independent coeducational PreK–8 school with its main location in Manhattan and a farm in Roxbury, New York.
 Founded in 1966, it is distinctive because of its multicultural and progressive educational philosophy, the diversity of its student body, its sliding scale tuition system, its incorporation of farm experiences and the activism of its students.

 History

 Manhattan Country School's origins are rooted in the social, ideological, and educational principles of the 1960s.
 Founders Gus and Marty Trowbridge were encouraged by judicial decisions in favor of equal opportunity and inspired by the leadership of Dr. Martin Luther King Jr.

+In October 2024, the school was facing foreclosure after failing to pay $3 million worth of debt to Flushing Bank, a lending corporation.

+On May 16, 2025, Manhattan Country School filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $10 million and $50 million.
+The school stated it had suffered major losses, particularly due to effects caused by the COVID-19 pandemic.
+On May 20, 2025, a U.S. bankruptcy judge rejected an emergency financing plan that would help keep the school operational during the bankruptcy process.
+The school then warned that it was at risk of closing its doors permanently, stating it could occur as soon as the following week.

 Curriculum

 The curriculum at MCS is very rigorous, demanding, and sufficiently challenging for students.
-Until the 6-7s (1st grade), students are not given any homework.
-Once students reach the 6-7s, homework is given to them weekly on Wednesday.
+Until the 6–7s (1st grade), students are not given any homework.
+Once students reach the 6–7s, homework is given to them weekly on Wednesday.
 The amount of homework starts to slowly increase while students are in the Lower School.
-In the 8-9s and 9-10s (3rd and 4th grades), students are assigned to read a certain amount of books every year, and record their weekly reading process in a reading log.
+In the 8–9s and 9–10s (3rd and 4th grades), students are assigned to read a certain amount of books every year, and record their weekly reading process in a reading log.